ocgg/mdr/README.md

 - Ruby (only tested >= 3.3.4, should work down to 3.0)
 - [tty-table](https://github.com/piotrmurach/tty-table) gem for table rendering: `gem install tty-table`
-- [bat](https://github.com/sharkdp/bat) for code blocks rendering (should be available with any Linux package manager, i.e. `sudo apt-get install bat`)
+- [bat](https://github.com/sharkdp/bat) for code blocks rendering (should be available with any Linux package manager, i.e. `sudo apt-get install bat` for Ubuntu)
 - Any modern terminal (tested on Kitty, Alacritty, gnome-terminal, ...) for RGB colors & link support

 ## Usage

-- Clone/download this repo & go to its directory
+- Clone/download this repo
+- Go to its directory
 - Execute `./mdr PATH_TO_MARKDOWN_FILE`.

 `./mdr --help` prints the command line arguments: